 Obviously, you'll need to eat while you're here so I'll give you a sampling of some of the restaurants where I like to indulge my taste buds, including a few that come with a lovely view.
 We also like to take sandwiches with us when we go hiking.
 So, I've started a page of sandwich recipes...it's great to arrive at a waterfall or alpine lake, sit there, relax, and eat your sandwich!

 Anyway, if you're planning a Colorado hiking vacation, I invite you to explore this site; it's here for you!

-And speaking of exploring, if you are looking for information on hiking Colorado's 14ers, try the above link.
+And speaking of exploring, if you are looking for information on hiking Colorado's 14ers, try the link in this sentence.
 You'll find good information there for hiking a few of those big mountains.

 Site Updates: The most recent information on this site is a new hike I just added to my Aspen hiking trails page.
 It's a fairly steep, high elevation hike up to Linkins Lake, and it reminded me of my hiking days in Switzerland.
 So to me, it was totally worth it.
 It's 0.6 miles up to the lake on a moderate trail, and it's all above tree line, which means you can see the mountains all around you.
 If you're interested, it's the 5th hike down on the above linked page.